mosbc/MIB-Node/README.md

 2. CentOS 7.x x64 or later
 3. Windows Server 2012 R2 x64 or later

-### Minimum Server Requirements
+### Minimum specification for Server
-1. For Linux / Windows
+1. Linux / Windows equal
 2. CPU : 2 vcpu or more
 3. RAM : 4GB or more
 4. DISK : 50GB or more (SSD Recommended)